estrategasdigitales/nazonokusa/jx/docs/overview.md

 arrays and scalar values such as numbers (ints and floats), booleans, and the `null` value).
 Conversion programs must decide the best ways to encoding those in XML.
-But, good news: There are reasonably clean ways of doing so that seem sufficiently idoimatic to both JS and XML practitioners.
+But, good news: There are reasonably clean ways of doing so that seem sufficiently idiomatic to both JS and XML practitioners.

 It is possible to produce custom recipes for each JS schema that will very precisely produce XML.
 The `js2tracks` recipe in `recipes/js2tracks.php` is one